 Vaishnav devotees in North India celebrate Falgun Krishna Paksha Chaturdashi as Falgun Maha Shivaratri.

-Shivratri puja one time or four times during the night.
+Shivratri puja can be one time or four times during the night.

-For this, the whole night can be divided into four to get four Prahar to perform Shiva Puja four times.
+For this, the whole night can be divided into four, and they get Prahara to perform Shiva Puja four times.

 How to perform Shivratri Puja to please Lord Shiva and Goddess Parvati